WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/Weekly-Meetings.md

 * [24 June 2019](#date-24-june-2019)
 * [17 June 2019](#date-17-june-2019)

+### Date: 25 November 2020

+#### Who did you help this week?

+* Shared some participatory design learning with DM/ATI working groups
+* Helpd AC with ways of being involved in project

+#### Who helped you this week?

+* OS delivered an awesome presentation for autistica webinar
+* JS agreed to be a co-author for Turing Way chapter
+* YY and KW made recommendations for catchiing up on the coronavirus conference

+#### What did you achieve?

+* Delivered webinar for Autistica
+* Joined deep mind working groups
+* Finished draft code of conduct and moderation process for November meeting
+* Agile presentation with SB for lab meeting

+#### What did you struggle with?

+* Elements of onboarding

+#### Where do you need help from Kirstie?

+* JK
+* Review of code of conduct

+#### What would you like to work on next week?

+* Preperation for moderation workshop
+* Sending out November newsletter
+* OLS-2: presentation
+* Turing way chapter

 ### Date: 18 November 2020

 #### Who did you help this week?